 Cut and come again vegetables

 Arugula: A staple in our garden every season, we grow arugula for our rabbits.
-I only enjoy young arugula leaves as their taste is less apparent at that point.
-Once arugula is fully mature, the rabbits reap the harvest.
-This cut and come again vegetable provides happiness for all members of the homestead.
+I only enjoy young arugula leaves as their taste is less bold at that point.
+Once our arugula mature, the rabbits reap the harvest.
+This vegetable provides happiness for all members of the homestead.

-Lettuce: Loose-leaf lettuces are the best for cut and come again options.
-Head lettuces are all at once, cutting off the head with a sharp knife.
-Loose-leaf lettuce will also come to a harvest-able age sooner than head lettuce, providing a steady supply of fresh salad greens all season.
+Lettuce: Loose-leaf lettuces are the best for extended-harvest options, picking just the outer leaves.
+My preference is any neutral romaine variety!
+You’ll harvest head lettuces all at once, cutting off the head with a sharp knife.
+Loose-leaf lettuce will also mature sooner than head lettuce.
+This gives you a steady supply of fresh salad greens all season.
+If you plan for an abundance of lettuce, be sure you know how to properly store and preserve your lettuce.

-Collard Greens: One of my most favorite crops, this stereotypically southern green is a dutch oven and crock pot favorite.
-Just as kale does, collards will grow more bitter the warmer is gets and sweeter the cooler is it.
-My favorite way to utilize them once they get bitter is to slow cook them with ground pork, bacon, garlic and onions in my dutch oven.
-Top with hot sauce and sour cream and enjoy!
+Collard Greens: One of my most favorite crops, this southern green is a dutch oven and crockpot favorite.
+As kale does, collards will grow more bitter the warmer is gets and sweeter the cooler is it.

-Mustard Greens: Not as cold hardy as kale or collard greens, mustards still hold their ground on the cut and come again vegetable list.
-For the best steady supply of mustard greens, make sure the soil is consistently moist.
-Mustard greens are a great candidate for mulch for this reason!
+Mustard Greens: Mustard greens aren’t as cold hardy as kale and arugula.
+Though they still hold their ground on the cut and come again vegetable list.
+For a steady supply of mustard greens, make sure the soil doesn’t dry out.
+You can mulch around these greens if you’re a forgetful water-er.

-Spinach: My favorite cold-weather spinach variety is Bloomsdale and for warmer-weather we grow New Zealand Spinach (NZS).
-Both these varieties are eligible for the cut and come again list.
+Spinach: Bloomsdale spinach is my favorite cooler weather variety.
+For warmer-weather we grow New Zealand Spinach (NZS).
+Both these varieties will provide a bountiful harvest for months.
 If you’re planting NZS in a raised bed, leave room to grow.
 NZS likes to spread out and take over, but can also be grown in containers.

-Summer Squash: Another staple among our summer cut-and-come again crops, you’ll find yellow and green squash.
-Did you squash is botanically a fruit?
 Zucchini and yellow crookneck squash are best harvested young before their seeds completely form.
-Winter squash is meant to be harvested once fully matured, fully formed seeds and all.
-Once you see flowers, keep an eye out as yellow squash and zucchini grow rapidly.
+Winter squash varieties are harvested once mature, fully formed seeds and all.
+Once you see flowers, keep an eye out for yellow squash and zucchini!
 It’s not unusual to end up with a zucchini the size of your arm because you forgot about it for a couple of days.

 Herbs